ruairica/blog/src/content/blog/csharp-linq-overloads.md

 #### Combining index and selector function on SelectMany
-Say you wanted to get all possible combinations of a collection of numbers, eg for the integers 1, 2, 3, you want (1, 2), (1, 3), (2, 3).
-This can be achived by combining the two techniques above, and some usage of ```Skip```.
+Say you wanted to get all possible combinations of a collection of numbers, e.g. for the integers 1, 2, 3, you want (1, 2), (1, 3), (2, 3).
+This can be achieved by combining the two techniques above, and some usage of ```Skip```.

 ```csharp
 var collection = Enumerable.Range(1, 3).ToList();